 Counselors seem to be more interested in the humanistic approach, dealing directly with behavioral concerns that can be resolved in the community.
-They also provide therapy, however, counseling involves elements of motivation, support and rehabilitation as well.
+They also provide therapy, however, counseling involves elements of motivation, support, and rehabilitation as well.
 Clinical psychologists, on the other hand, prefer more serious mental illnesses, where hospitalization is generally required.

-Whom Should You Call?
+Whom Should You Call Counselor or A Psychologist?

 One possible advantage of seeing a psychiatrist is that, as a medical doctor, he or she has the knowledge and training to evaluate underlying medical problems or drug effects that could cause emotional or behavioral symptoms.
 Psychiatrists can also work more readily with your primary care doctor or other specialists.